Current filter:

 The Council adopted the 2023/24 Annual Plan on 29 June 2023.

 A Long Term Plan (LTP) outlines what the Council intends to do for the community and what that will cost over the next 30 years.
-Council adopted the 2021-2031 Long Term Plan on 24 June 2021 after considering 700 pieces of feedback.
-The Plan will be next reviewed for the financial year commencing 2024/25.
+Council adopted the 2024-2034 Long Term Plan in June 2024 after considering 700 pieces of feedback.

 The development of the Camberley community plan commenced in late 2019 and was reviewed by the community in light of the recent COVID-19 event.
 Key actions were updated to respond to community needs identified during that event.